alzhahir/csc435finalproject/readme.md

 A project by Megat Al Zhahir Daniel, Muhammad Adib, and Mohamad Izzat.

 ## Notice
-We condemn you from plagiarizing the code here to make you gain an advantage on your assignments or tests.
+I personally condemn you from plagiarizing the code here to make you gain an easy advantage on your assignments or tests.
 Please write your own original code.
 You may refer to the code in this project, but please do not copy them.

 ## Project Information Summary
 ### Project Name